 What is acid reflux?
 Adults usually refer to it as heartburn.
-Acid reflux in babies, also called Gastroesophageal Reflux, (GER) occurs when the muscle at the entrance of the stomach, is not strong enough to keep the acids inside.
-This then leads to pain and results in a baby spitting up a lot more than usual.
+Acid reflux in babies, also called Gastroesophageal Reflux (GER), occurs when the muscle at the entrance of the stomach is not strong enough to keep the acids inside.
+This leads to pain and results in a baby spitting up a lot more than usual.

-This problem is regularly dismissed as colic, fortunately nowadays we can actually do something about acid reflux.
+This problem is regularly dismissed as colic; fortunately, nowadays, we can do something about acid reflux.

 Acid reflux is usually worse for around 1 – 4 months and stops between 6 months to a year.